Getting Started

 Check whether your doctor is running on time.

 Just so you know.
-If not, smile and say thank you anyway.
+If not, smile and say "thank you for seeing me here today", anyway.

-Ask for the toilet or water if necessary - this is another chance to be friendly and to use your voice.
+Ask for the restroom or water if necessary - this is another chance to be friendly and to use your voice.

-TIME TO WOW THE DOCTOR WITH YOUR CLARITY, KNOWLEDGE, UNDERSTANDING
+TIME TO SHOW THE DOCTOR WITH YOUR CLARITY, KNOWLEDGE, UNDERSTANDING

 AND OBVIOUS INNER STRENGTH, ideally before surgery dates in preparation.